TheNeverChosen/remote-lab-back/README.md

 This is done by sending pairs of **\<field\>**:**\<value\>** in the request's query string.
 These pairs can filter the database to interact only with the data where **\<field\>** matches with the **\<value\>**.

-If the API resource requires a filter to interact with only one piece of data, and there's more than one match for the filter, the API will interact with the first match.
+If the API feature requires a filter to interact with only one piece of data, and there's more than one match for the filter, the API will interact with the first match.
 Generally, the first match occurs with the oldest data.

 ## Projection